Datanadi/Data-Analysis-in-Excel/README.md

 If you do a sales analysis and look at the products that are not selling, that doesn’t mean that you get rid of them.
 It may also tell us to correct something, such as ineffective marketing tactics, to get the sales you need.

 ## Assignment
-In this repository Data Analysis and Visualization is done on the sales data of a company who sells bicycles, bicycles accessories and clothing in different countries.
+In this repository Data Analysis and Visualisation is done on the sales data of a company who sells bicycles, bicycles accessories and clothing in different countries.
 This project is based on the edx course [Introduction to Data Analysis using Excel](https://www.edx.org/course/introduction-to-data-analysis-using-excel).

 ## Data